jrt5/Reproducibility-in-Cricket/paper_rob_working-.md

 Through being able to reproduce, fans are able to make accessible findings for others and importantly they are able to extend and grow concepts.
 Unfortuntely what we see through leading cricket analytics providers is a track record of confusing output for fans.
 This can lead to lower engagement and dismissial of cricket analytics.

 For example in this [series of tweets](https://twitter.com/benjonescricket/status/1219898578719723520) we see the narrative being pushed that Steve Smith is a good player vs pace bowling unfortunetly just a few months prior the same company and journalist published an article which had Steve Smith doing much worse against pace (balls above 140km/h).
 Unlike a similar sport baseball, fans have no easily accisible way of seeing if Steve Smith vs pace is a strength as alluded to in the original tweet, or a weakness like the same persons published online article.
-In comparsion, fans are able to get a breakdown of Mike Trout vs fastballs from using [baseballr](https://billpetti.github.io/2018-02-19-build-statcast-database-rstats/) which provides access through statcast data from [baseballsavant](%5Bhttps://baseballsavant.mlb.com)](<https://baseballsavant.mlb.com>)) .
+In comparsion, fans are able to get a breakdown of Mike Trout vs fastballs from using [baseballr](https://billpetti.github.io/2018-02-19-build-statcast-database-rstats/) which provides access through statcast data from [baseballsavant](https://baseballsavant.mlb.com/).

 Unfortunetly this is just one of many examples whereby a relatively simple statistic is provided by media and fans have no mechanism to fact check.
-Fact checking is an important avenue for fans to not only engage and understand statistics, but having this mechanism also stops analytics companies from putting out misleading conclusions and findings.
+Fact checking is an important avenue for fans to not only engage and understand statistics, but having this mechanism also stops analytics people/companies from putting out misleading conclusions and findings.

 However though using waRne we are able to not only compare Steve Smiths performance vs bowling type but we are able to easily compare Steve Smiths performance vs bowling types with other players.

 ### Steve Smith vs Bowling Type Chart

-James here need to figure out the code, do we keep it seperate so in the example we still have to join on bowling type to the ball by ball, or will it just be an extra column joined already.

-Another reason why is that cricket is a weird sport with a lot of old school rules of thumb that are followed/talked about.

-For example it has become popular conjecture that its better that teams should bat second (chase down a total set by the oppoition).
-Through waRne we can answer such question for the T20 game.

-For example we can explore do teams win more often when chasing in the big bash over the history of the big bash, or we can plot a line chart to see if there is a movement towards batting last and winning.
+Fans of cricket and Australian cricket especially might be interested to see if this is a statistical qwerk of small samples or if Steve Smith generally does perform as an elite cricketer vs pace bowling.
+Teachers of statistics classes might use this as an interesting example to introduce [tidyverse](https://www.tidyverse.org/learn/) principals [@wickham2019welcome].